Dans-labs/dariah/docs/Dux.md

 Lists and filters form a complex system of components, involving

-* fetching list data from the the server,
+* fetching list data from the server,
 * fetching filter specifications
 * fetching the metadata that is used by the filtering
 * handling the user interactions with the filters